I can see! You light up my life!

 Are you on the lookout for the truly beautiful?

-Like Cindy, the bag lady I found sitting in the park knitting one day in the park next to the main library in downtown Lauderdale.
+Like Cindy, the bag lady I found sitting in the park knitting the other day in the park next to the main library in downtown Lauderdale.

 What impressed me the most was the twinkle in her eye, her cheerful demeanor and her ready smile.

-I wasn’t nearly as self-possessed when I was homeless for a short time in the early Eighties.
+I wasn’t nearly as self-possessed when I was homeless in the early Eighties.
 It ain’t pretty.
 I was scared to death.

 What DO you see with those eyes of yours, my friend?